mienaikoe/ziyu/Chapters/3-6-Chapter20.md

 _Th-Thump.
 Th-Thump.
 Th-Thump._

 The sound of her own pulses filled her head.
-She found herself standing in the dark upon some kind of metallic shell and staring out into the darkness around her, filled with little dots of light.
-She took a step and the ground pulled its weight toward her as if in anticipation.
+She found herself standing in the dark upon some kind of metallic shell, staring at the little dots of light in the space around her.
+She took a step forward and the ground stepped forward with her, keeping her feet firmly held to the shell.
 Ahead of her, rays of light danced where the ground gave way.

 _Th-Thump.
 Th-Thump.
 Th-Thump._